MONROE-PROJECT/Maintenance/README.md

       * *tail -f /var/log/network-listener.log* - should not show any relevant [ERROR]s.
     * If indicated, the SIM or hardware may need to be exchanged.

-  * If the node is in **maintenance mode** in the scheduler, the following should may be taken:
+  * If the reported node issue is **In maintenance**, the following should may be taken:
     * login via SSH maintenance access (a node that does not reply on SSH should be treated as fully gray)
     * investigate the output of the following commands:
       * *cat /var/log/biteback.log* - system self-test should report 25/25 successful tests, or errors